Summary

 These traditions, deeply rooted in American culture, remind us of the significance of Thanksgiving as a time for family, gratitude, and unity.
 While the specifics of the celebrations may evolve over time, the core values of thankfulness and togetherness remain constant.
 From the historical roots of the Pilgrims’ feast to the modern-day celebrations, Thanksgiving traditions in the United States continue to be cherished and passed down from one generation to the next, keeping the spirit of the holiday alive.

-Donate to Embrace Relief’s “Breaking Bread With Yemen” in the spirit of Thanksgiving!
+Donate to Embrace Relief’s Year-End Giving in the spirit of Thanksgiving!

-If you’re looking to make an impact this Thanksgiving season, there’s no better way than a donation to Embrace Relief’s “Breaking Bread With Yemen” hunger relief campaign!
+If you’re looking to make an impact this Thanksgiving season, there’s no better way than with a gift to Embrace Relief’s “Year-End Giving” campaign!